Facing an Alcohol Crime Charge in Salt Lake City?

 We are transparent with our clients at every stage in their legal process.
 We keep our clients informed so that they are empowered to make decisions regarding their future.
 Instead of going for a plea deal like many other criminal defense attorneys would, we fight for clients to achieve better results.
 We only advise seeking a plea deal when there is no other choice, but rest assured that we’ll examine every angle before helping you decide what to do.

 We are Salt Lake City DUI lawyers and know how difficult it can be to face criminal charges.
 We served as public defenders and gained experience serving clients in the toughest situations imaginable.
 Now, we’re ready to help you fight your criminal charges and move on with your life in a productive and healthy way.

-Contact A Skilled Salt Lake City DUI Lawyer
+Contact A Skilled Salt Lake City Alcohol Crimes Lawyer